 |Effects of Transactional Leadership||Effects of Authentic Leadership|

-From the comparison it is obvious that authentic leadership is definitely preferable to transactional leadership in many ways.
+From the comparison, it is obvious that authentic leadership is preferable to transactional leadership in many ways.
 It can be further illustrated with the following case.

-ABC Minerals is a twenty year old limited company with 2000 employees and an annual turnover of 150 crores.
+ABC Minerals is a twenty-year-old limited company with 2000 employees and an annual turnover of 150 crores.
 It has a hierarchical structure of management and about six levels of management.
-Workers are stationed in various factories and workshops of the company, and white collared workers in the branch and regional offices.
-The following is the organizational structure in workshops:
+Workers are stationed in various factories and workshops, and white-collared workers in the branch and regional offices.
+The following is the organizational structure of workshops:

-Sampat is a supervisor, who manages about sixty workers.
+Sampat is a supervisor who manages about sixty workers.
 He is a senior employee who everyone respects and treats with regard.
-He knows his work well, and is adept in handling almost all problems occurring at the shop floor.
-He reports to Dave, Project Manager – Steel Projects.
+Knows his work well and is adept at handling almost all problems on the shop floor.
+He reports to Dave, the Project Manager – of Steel Projects.
 Barring minor incidents of occasional grievances, everything is smooth sailing at the workshop.
-Unlike the other plants of the company, there are fewer instances of shutdowns or strikes.
-The credit of keeping things in control goes to a large extent to Sampat and his co-supervisors, who generally seek the advice of Dave in matters relating to worker problems.
+Unlike the company’s other plants, there are fewer shutdowns or strikes.
+The credit for keeping things in control goes to a large extent to Sampat and his co-supervisors, who generally seek advice from Dave in matters relating to worker problems.

-Dave’s style of management is to trust his supervisors and workers and empower them.
-He shares information freely with them, and communicates often.
-Workers and supervisors look up to Dave, and have complete faith in him.
-Often, they have accepted strict management policies and pay-cuts in the past, only because Dave explained matters clearly to them and promised to speak up for them.
-Management sees Dave as a champion of worker rights, who keeps their interest in mind whenever any decision has to be taken.
+Dave’s management style is to trust and empower his supervisors and workers.
+He shares information freely with them and communicates often.
+Workers and supervisors look up to Dave and have complete faith in him.
+They have often accepted strict management policies and pay cuts only because Dave explained matters clearly and promised to speak up for them.
+Management sees Dave as a champion of worker rights, keeping their interest in mind whenever any decision must be taken.

-The existing Factory Manager’s retirement comes up soon, after which management sends new recruit Rohan Thakur, MBA graduate from a premier management college, to head the factory.
+The existing Factory Manager’s retirement comes up soon, after which management sends new recruit Rohan Thakur, an MBA graduate from a premier management college, to head the factory.
 Rohan joins the factory and is surprised to note the informal atmosphere prevailing in the works.
-Everyone is on first-name terms and things work on personal equations.
-He is rather shocked to see such unprofessionalism in the factory, and resolves to make things more professional.
+Everyone is on first-name terms, and things work on personal equations.
+He is shocked to see such unprofessionalism in the factory and resolves to make things more professional.

 When the issue of worker pay revision comes up, Dave and Sampat jointly bring the charter of demands from workers to Rohan.
-It is a meeting Rohan has avoided for long and finally has to attend.
+It is a meeting Rohan has avoided for a long and finally has to attend.
 Rohan is shocked to note that workers have demanded an increase of 10% on their basic pay.
-He flatly refuses to concede to this demand and blames Sampat and other supervisors for pampering the workers.
-Dave explains that this Transactional demand has come after three years of no pay hike, and that it is perfectly legitimate.
-Workers have not disrupted work in the past six months, neither has any slowdown occurred.
+He refuses to concede to this demand and blames Sampat and other supervisors for pampering the workers.
+Dave explains that this Transactional demand has come after three years of no pay hike and is perfectly legitimate.
+Workers have not disrupted work in the past six months; neither has any slowdown occurred.
 The company has made profits in the last quarter.
-So worker demands can definitely be considered.
+So worker demands can be considered.

 So, we can see in the above case that a transactional leader has created havoc in a mutually supportive atmosphere and shattered the trust workers had in management.
 Since a transactional leader cannot see beyond profits and monetary benefits, the value of interpersonal relationships has been completely ignored by him.
-He disturbs the precarious balance of harmony between workers and management, because he treats workers as simply cogs in the wheel, not human, living entities with needs and expectations.
-He feels that as long as they are getting their pay, and a nominal hike, they should be happy and give output.
+He disturbs the precarious balance of harmony between workers and management because he treats workers as simply cogs in the wheel, not human, living entities with needs and expectations.
+He feels they should be happy and give output as long as they get their pay and a nominal hike.

 An authentic leader like Dave can sense the underlying breach of trust that can occur if the situation goes as per Rohan’s wishes.
 He would take precautions not to hurt the interests of workers with any action taken by management.

-Authentic leadership is therefore, preferable to transactional leadership in every way.
-If you want to be an effective leader, be an authentic leader and base your decisions and actions on ethics and transparency.
+Authentic leadership is, therefore, preferable to transactional leadership in every way.
+To be an effective leader, be authentic and base your decisions and actions on ethics and transparency.
 Your followers will thank you for it.